Born in 1965 in Strasbourg, France.

 In 2002, Dominique Gonzalez-Foerster was awarded the Prix Marcel Duchamp.
 Before that, she also was the recipient of the Prix Mies van der Rohe (1996-1997).

-Major solo exhibitions will also take place at Secession, Vienna in 2021 and at the Sepentine, London in 2022.
+A Major solo exhibition will also take place at the Serpentine, London in 2022.

 She was also featured in several international group shows: Museum of Art and Design, Miami (2019); Museum of Contemporary Art, Toronto (2019); La Biennale di Venezia (2019); Witte de With, Rotterdam (2018); Foundation Louis Vuitton, Paris (2018); Red Brick Art Museum, Beijing (2017); Nouveau Musée National de Monaco – Villa Sauber (2017); Whitney Museum, New York (2016); Villa Empain – Boghossian Foundation (2016); Barbican Centre, London (2016); Kyoto International Festival of contemporary Culture (2015); National Museum of Modern and Contemporary Art, Seoul (2014); Solomon R. Guggenheim Museum, New York (2014); Swiss Pavilion, Venice Architectural Biennale (2014); MAM, Museu De Arte Moderna, Sao Paulo (2013); LUMA Foundation, Arles (2012); Performa 09, New York (2009).